-Under the SNAP rules, you are considered disabled only if you receive one of the following federal, state or private (pension) benefits:
+Under the SNAP rules, you are considered to be disabled if you receive any of the following federal, state or private (pension) benefits:

-■ MassHealth (Medicaid) for persons with disabilities (or if you had a disability determination), or
+- MassHealth (Medicaid) for persons with disabilities (or if you had a disability determination), or

 Cash Assistance Disability Determinations

-Even if you do not need more health coverage, you can still seek a disability determination if doing so would help boost your SNAP.
+Even if you already have MassHealth and do not need more health coverage, you can still seek a disability determination from MassHealth.
 Having the DES disability determination and qualifying for MassHealth based on disability may allow you to claim your out-of-pocket medical expenses and actual shelter costs that can boost your SNAP benefit.

 Start this process by completing and submitting the disability supplement paperwork as soon as possible.
 It is possible that DTA may issue you back benefits based on disability.